codex-academy/codeX_Feb2015Intro/command_line.md

 Congratulations!
 You are now well on your way on mastering the command line.

-Now hop over [Linux Survival](http://linuxsurvival.com), and complete the Modules 1 & 2.
+Head over too [Linux Survival](http://linuxsurvival.com/linux-tutorial-introduction/), and complete the Modules 1 & 2 now.

-Complete Module 3 & 4 in your own time later.
+Complete Module 3 & 4 later.
 This will help you deepen your knowledge of the command line.

+You can also do this Codecademy [command line course](https://www.codecademy.com/learn/learn-the-command-line).